-Arrival and Dismissal Times
+Arrival and Dismissal Times/Transportation

-Students should plan to arrive at school between 8:20-8:45 am; this time is adjusted by one hour on Wednesday to 9:20-9:45 am.
+Students should plan to arrive at school between 8:20-8:40 am; this time is adjusted by one hour on Wednesday to 9:20-9:40 am.
 Students are dismissed from the busses to their classroom at 8:20 am (9:20 am on Wednesdays).
 Students should only be dropped off by parents in the circle drive.
-Students who arrive after 8:45 am (9:45 am on Wednesdays) are considered tardy.
+Students who arrive after 8:40 am (9:40 am on Wednesdays) are considered tardy.
 Excessive tardies can negatively affect a student's attendance record.
 Please make every effort to arrive at school on time.
 If you should arrive at school late, you must accompany your child to the office to sign them in.
-The outer main entry doors will not be unlocked until after 8:00am.

-Students will be dismissed at 3:25 pm.
+The outer main entry doors will remain locked until 8:00am.
+Students will be dismissed at 3:30 pm.
 Only the parent(s) or someone on the student's emergency contact list may pick them up.
-If you need to change transportation arrangements for the afternoon or make last minute plans to pick up your child, we require that you notify the office no later than 3:00 pm.
-No entry to the building will be allowed after 3pm until the pickup room teachers arrive to open the doors at approximately 3:20 pm.
+If you need to change transportation arrangements for the afternoon or make last minute plans to pick up your child, we require that you notify the office no later than 2:30 pm.
+No entry into the building will be allowed after 3pm until the pickup room teachers arrive to open the doors at approximately 3:20 pm.